 Far away from the business state of India, Diu offers a refreshing change with its laid back attitude and bohemian soul.
 That’s why it is often named as Isle of Calm or Ilha de Calma (in Portuguese).
 As you cross the toll borders, the connecting bridge gives you a feel of the beginning of an international trip.
 So, step inside this beautiful Union Territory to explore it’s virgin beauty.

 Now the question is how you are going to do that?
-For that, TripHobo has list down few quirky things to do Diu.
+For that, TripHobo has listed down few quirky things to do in Diu.
 Here is a snippet: